 The students — a mix of men, women, shorthairs, longhairs and greyhairs — concentrate to keep up with the teacher.
 One older woman closes her eyes, sways and smiles as she plays.
 Other students watch for hand or vocal cues from Diallo.

 One student, Aaron Heinrich of Monterey, says the student group is so dedicated that "five of us get together to practice during the week, so we can be ready to play in class on Sundays."

 Diallo's hometown is Casamance, which he calls "the heart of Senegal, because most of the food is grown there.
 We have jungles and many people live in the forest, they bring food and they bring their cultures."

-All his schooling was in French, so he speaks French and ten other languages
+All his schooling was in French, so he speaks French and ten other languages from his country.

 "I've been playing drums since I was little," Diallo said."
 The elders would teach us.
 It is difficult to make a living in Africa, so many times skills need to be self-taught.